-Cornbread muffin recipe with the goodness of sour cream.
-These moist cornbread muffins are best served warm.
-Team then with chili for a satisfying fall family dinner.
+These sour cream cornbread muffins are moist and best served warm.
+Team them with chili for a satisfying fall family dinner.

 Heat oven to 425°F. Grease or place paper baking cups into 12 muffin pan cups; set aside.

 Combine butter and sugar in bowl; beat at medium speed, scraping bowl often, until creamy.
 Add 1 egg at a time, beating well after each addition.
 Stir in sour cream and milk.
 Add all remaining ingredients; beat at low speed just until mixed.
 Do not over mix.

 Spoon batter into prepared muffin pan cups.
 Bake 15-18 minutes or until golden brown.